Chronos-Vault/chronos-vault-platform-/TECHNICAL_README.md

 - Bug bounty program with substantial rewards is maintained
 - Quantum-resistant cryptographic methods for long-term security
 - Defense-in-depth approach to protocol operations

+## Support and Contact

+For technical inquiries and development support, please contact the Chronos Vault development team at chronosvault@chronosvault.org.